 You’ve probably heard it a gazillion times – a picture speaks a thousand words.
 Cliche as it may sound, this is a truth you need to act on as you market and grow your business.

-If you want to convey a complex message in an easy to understand way, that’s exactly why you should employ these techniques.
+If you want to convey a complex message in an easy-to-understand way, that’s exactly why you should employ these techniques.

 Besides making it easy to convey your message, visual storytelling are also a great way to cut across language and cultural barriers.
-If your business serves clients and customers from different regions, content marketing will help you to grow your business into those areas by affording you a universal language you can use to convey your message clearly.
+If your business serves clients and customers from different regions, content marketing will help you to grow your business in those areas by affording you a universal language you can use to convey your message clearly.

 To succeed in this, ensure your visual storytelling is: